 Accounting procedures and accounting systems are interrelated components of financial management that work together to ensure accurate record-keeping, compliance, and decision-making.
 While accounting procedures define the rules and steps for processing financial transactions, accounting systems provide the framework and tools for implementing these procedures efficiently.
-Understanding their relationship helps businesses establish a structured approach to financial management.
+Understanding their relationship helps businesses establish a structured approach to financial management and improves overall transparency in operations.

 1. What Are Accounting Procedures?

 Accounting procedures refer to the standardized steps and rules followed to record, classify, and report financial transactions.
-These procedures ensure consistency and compliance with accounting standards.
+These procedures ensure consistency, accuracy, and compliance with accounting standards and legal requirements.
+They define how every financial event—from sales and purchases to payroll and audits—should be documented and processed.

 A. Key Characteristics of Accounting Procedures